grishaw/data-lake-coverage/README.md

 ### Run query evaluation
 1. Should be run on a Spark cluster just like the previous step:
-   1. <code>spark-submit --deploy-mode cluster --class tpch.Benchmark --deploy-mode cluster "path-to-jar" "path-to-lineitem-table" "path-to-index-folder" "table-format(csv, parquet or iceberg)"</code>
+   1. <code>spark-submit --deploy-mode cluster --class tpch.Benchmark --deploy-mode cluster "path-to-jar" "path-to-lineitem-table" "path-to-index-folder" "table-format(csv, parquet or iceberg)" "number of files in the table" "query type (1 or 6)"</code>
-2. For example our command was:
+2. For example one of our commands was:
-   1. 1. <code>spark-submit --deploy-mode cluster --class tpch.Benchmark --deploy-mode cluster s3://data-lake-coverage/app/data-lake-coverage.jar s3://data-lake-coverage/tpch/lineitem s3://data-lake-coverage/index/lineitem/ csv</code>
+   1. <code>spark-submit --deploy-mode cluster --class tpch.Benchmark --deploy-mode cluster s3://data-lake-coverage/app/data-lake-coverage.jar s3://data-lake-coverage/tpch/lineitem s3://data-lake-coverage/index/lineitem/ csv 10000 1</code>

 ### Benchmark output
 Output is written to the stdout of the driver.
 It should look as follows: